smdaziz/chords/NaturalLanguageProcessor/README.md

-This is a project involving Natural Language Processing.
+This is a Natural Language Processing project.

 I have implemented CYK (Cocke–Younger–Kasami) Algorithm for validating a statement entered in English language